KatherineMichel/katherinemichel.github.io/doc/blog/about-me.md

 # About Me

-I am a software engineer at JPMorganChase & Co. working in Infrastracture Platforms, Databases Department.
+I am a software engineer at JPMorganChase & Co. working in Infrastructure Platforms, Databases Department.

 I specialize in:
 * Python, Django